 Editor: Modify the text in P2040L12-13 as follows:

 append an AGC field and TRN-T subfields to the PPDU(#1379).
-The beam tracking responder may append

-the feedback to any PPDU(#1379) from the responder to the initiator.
+The beam tracking responder may aggregate the feedback inside an A-MPDU in a frame sent from the responder to the initiator according to the rules specified in 10.43.6.4.1.
 The initiator may allocate time for the